검색어와 일치하는 결과가 없습니다.

 Oracle helps media and entertainment (M&E) companies address challenges in transitioning to and succeeding in the digital world.
 Plan for the future as you seek to attract, develop, and retain talent, and empower a collaborative digital workplace to improve productivity.

 Oracle helps your M&E company address challenges in transitioning to and succeeding in the digital world.
-Take a look at our Industry solutions to see how you can leverage our cloud products to both be future-proof and future-ready.
-Industry solutions leverage cloud software, infrastructure, and transformational technologies like artificial intelligence (AI), Internet of Things (IoT), blockchain, and digital assistants to solve the challenges you face today.
+Take a look at our industry solutions to see how you can leverage our cloud products to both be future-proof and future-ready.
+Industry solutions leverage cloud software, infrastructure, and emerging technologies like artificial intelligence (AI), Internet of Things (IoT), blockchain, and digital assistants to solve the challenges you face today.

 We at Oracle are excited to once again be named a 'Leader' in the Gartner Magic Quadrant for Field Service Management, based on our ability to execute and completeness of vision.

 Jennifer Storms, the chief marketing officer for NBC Sports, describes how one of the biggest challenges her team faces is how to understand its audiences better in order to engage with them across different platforms.